sanomies/design-tracker/README.md

 # Design Tracker

-A simplified Asana-style task manager built on Supabase.
+A simplified task manager built on Supabase.
 Vite + React + TypeScript + Tailwind + shadcn/ui on the front, Postgres + Auth + Storage on the back, with RLS doing the access control.

 ## Stack